BartoszCichecki/LenovoLegionToolkit/README.md

 ## Contribution

-I would like if the tool could work on more models than just Legion 5 Pro.
+I appreciate any feedback that you have, so please do not hesitate to report issues.
+PRs are also welcome!

+It would be great to expand the list of compatible devices, but to do it your help is needed.

+If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the with ``--no-compat-check`` argument.

+Remember that some functions may not function properly, so keep this in mind.

-If you want to help and test this on your device you can try to download [this version](https://1drv.ms/u/s!ApDfgN6g_FJ6hM9a09t0WMayeCHzqA?e=BcNzY4), which does not check compatibility and test it out at your own risk.
-I would really appreciate if you create an issue here on GitHub with the results of your testing.
+If you do it, I would really appreciate if you create an issue here on GitHub with the results of your testing.

-Make sure to include following information:
+Make sure to include following information in your issue:

 1. Full model name (i.e. Legion 5 Pro 16ACH6H)
 2. List of features that are working as expected.
 3. List of features that seem to not work (they do nothing).
 4. List of features that crash the app.

 The more info you add, the better the app will get over time.

+Thanks in advance!